-Acrylic plastic is manufactured in the form of sheets, rods and tubes in a range of standard sizes, thicknesses and colours, however, acrylic plastic can also be extruded in bespoke sizes and quantities to order.
+Acrylic plastics are manufactured in the form of sheets, rods and tubes in a range of standard sizes, thicknesses and colours, however, acrylic plastics can also be extruded in bespoke sizes and quantities to order.

-Acrylic plastic is easy to fabricate using drills, saws, thermoforming and even die cutting for very thin materials, as well as being easy to bond using various solvents and adhesives.
+Acrylic plastics are easy to fabricate using drills, saws, thermoforming and even die cutting for very thin materials, as well as being easy to bond using various solvents and adhesives.

 Our in-house conversion facilities allow us to take sheets, tubes and rods of plastic and cut them into usable parts including pads, circular discs, washers and strips, all supplied with a plain finish or coated with a choice of self-adhesives.

 Acrylic Plastics a thermoplastic material meaning it becomes soft and moldable once it’s heated to a certain temperature and then solidifies upon cooling.
 Acrylic plastic is strong, flexible and completely transparent making it a popular choice for use in place of glass due to having similar visual properties but with greater resistance to breaking.

 Acrylic plastic is often used to manufacture a range of washers and seals as they’re lightweight and one of the preferred alternatives to metal due to their durability and resistance to corrosion.
 Acrylic plastics can be manufactured in a range of grades for different purposes and applications including general-purpose, abrasion and impact resistant, bulletproof, ESD, etc.